Twitchkidd/gfcom-dep-2020/_posts/beanie-weather.md

 // Whoops, forgot /public/postCovers!

 HOOHH HOOHH OKAY, from a half an hour build to ninety seconds, and from a 2.6gb bundle to 194mb, I'm uploading this and we'll see what the speed is, live.

+...
+Yup.
+That's more like what you'd hope to see from a modern website.
+Jeez, Louise.